 The foundation for successfully applying AI in industry is a high quality of the underlying data.
-The research field measurement and data planning can be seen as early part or requirement of data mining, which is the process of extracting knowledge from data sets using computational techniques [17].
-For industrial data mining the Cross-Industry Standard Process for Data Mining (CRISP-DM) established, which divides data mining into the six non-sequential and independent phases: business understanding, data understanding, data preparation, modeling, evaluation, and deployment [18].
-Since data mining consists of several disciplines, each of which has its own research area, inexperienced users can feel overwhelmed and demotivated.
-Especially, because the industry's focus is not to record high-quality data but to use data to increase their efficiency and margin.
+The research field measurement and data planning can be seen as an early part or requirement of data mining, which is the process of extracting knowledge from data sets using computational techniques [17].
+For industrial data mining, the Cross-Industry Standard Process for Data Mining (CRISP-DM) established, which divides data mining into the six non-sequential and independent phases: business understanding, data understanding, data preparation, modeling, evaluation, and deployment [18].
+Since data mining consists of several disciplines, each of which has its own research area, inexperienced users can feel overwhelmed and demotivated mainly because the industry's focus is not to record high-quality data but to use data to increase efficiency and margin.
 A guide or checklist can help users to orientate and access the field of data mining.
-Here several approaches can be found in literature like e.g., A Checklist for Analyzing Data of [19] or the Analytical Checklist - A Data Scientist' Guide for Data Analysis [20].
-The mentioned checklists are universally applicable but lack of information for the realization of a data analysis project and assume that data sets are already recorded.
-Other concepts, like e.g. FAIR of Wilkinson et al. [2] ensure high-quality data and offer practicable solutions like The FAIR Cookbook that guide new users but are mostly focused on research data.
+Here several approaches can be found in literature like, e.g., A Checklist for Analyzing Data of [19] or the Analytical Checklist - A Data Scientist' Guide for Data Analysis [20].
+The checklists mentioned are universally applicable but lack information for the realization of a data analysis project and assume that data sets are already recorded.
+Other concepts, like, e.g., FAIR of Wilkinson et al. [2] ensure high-quality data and offer practicable solutions like The FAIR Cookbook that guide new users but are primarily focused on research data.

-The Checklist - Measurement and data planning for machine learning in assembly of Schnur et al. [3] tries to find the sweet spot between having a wide scope, transfer knowledge from research data management but still being clearly structured and not overwhelming for inexperienced user.
-Within PIA, the checklist enables the users of PIA to perform a machine learning project from the beginning to the end and record FAIR data with high quality.
+The Checklist - Measurement and data planning for machine learning in assembly of Schnur et al. [3] tries to find the sweet spot between having a broad scope, transferring knowledge from research data management but still being clearly structured and not overwhelming for an inexperienced user.
+Within PIA, the checklist enables the users of PIA to perform a machine learning project from the beginning to the end and record high-quality FAIR data.
 It covers the following chapters: